 Yet, the DUI first offense look-back period for any administrative license suspension under the Georgia implied consent law remains at 5 years.
 This complication confuses many people facing DUI arrests in Georgia.
 The longer time window created by the 10-year look-back period for DUI CRIMINAL consequences and DUI penalties in GA means that more citizens arrested for their 2nd DUI in GA are hiring the best Georgia DUI lawyers to fight their cases.

-Our DUI law firm will put up our DUI attorneys’ credentials and track record against any Georgia DUI attorney.
+Our DUI law firm will put up our DUI attorneys’ credentials and track records against any Georgia DUI attorney.
 If your lawyer for DUI is not fully-versed in the little-known Georgia DUI laws, he or she will not know HOW to accomplish the best deal available.

 Ask about our office’s DUI attorney payment plans.
 Call our DUI specialists, 24-7 at 404-567-5515.
 When you call our DUI defense lawyers, you will INSTANTLY see and hear a difference from how other DUI lawyers process their clients’ cases.
-Plus, the valuable and unique Georgia DUI law information we provide is unmatched from any other Georgia DUI lawyers.
-No other DUI law firm gives you a FREE appointment and FREE 430-page drunk driving book, as a PDF attachment to our informational e-mail.
+Plus, the valuable and unique Georgia DUI law information we provide is unmatched by any other Georgia DUI lawyers.
+No other DUI law firm gives you a FREE appointment and a FREE 430-page drunk driving book, as a PDF attachment to our informational e-mail.